Santa Barbara Drug Crime Lawyer

 You may be eligible to have a felony conviction reduced to a misdemeanor if you were convicted in a California court of:

 Having an old felony conviction removed from your record can mean that you no longer have to carry the burden of explaining an old drug conviction each time you apply for a new job.
 People who are eligible for resentencing or reclassification of their records under Proposition 47 have until November 5, 2017 to file a petition with the court seeking the change.

 As your legal representative, Andrade Law Offices will get a copy of your criminal record, obtain the appropriate reclassification forms from superior court where you were convicted, or work through the California Department of Justice if you have eligible convictions in multiple California courts.
 We will handle the paperwork.

 We will put together a reclassification document packet and submit it to the appropriate court.
 The courts require a separate packet for each conviction that is submitted for reclassification.

-Any arrest on drug charges should be taken seriously because the charges have the potential to affect your individual freedom and your family’s financial stability.
-Andrade Law Offices offers a free consultation to prospective clients facing drug charges.
-We offer a payment plan for the convenience of our clients.
+Any arrest on drug charges should be taken seriously because the charges have the potential to affect your individual freedom and your family's financial stability.
+We offer a free consultation to prospective clients facing drug charges.
+We also offer a payment plan for the convenience of our clients.

-Contact a Santa Barbara criminal defense attorney at Andrade Law Offices today.
+Call a Santa Barbara criminal defense attorney at Andrade Law Offices at (805) 962.4944 today.